oracle-livelabs/developer/ai-optimizer/explore/explore.md

       ```bash
          ollama pull llama3.2
       ```
-  * Now, you will need to enable in the model list.
+  * Now, you will need to enable it in the model list.
 Go back to the *Models* tab, under the *Language Models* section and press the *Add* button.
 Now fill in the form that just appeared with the values shown in the following snapshot:

       ![new_llama32](images/addllama32.png)

   * (optional) If you are willing to use models by OpenAI, you will need to configure your **OPENAI API KEY**.
-To configure one, click the *Edit* button beside the model you would like to use (e.g., **gpt-4o-mini) and add your own API key in the corresponding box:
+To configure one, click the *Edit* button beside the model you would like to use (e.g., **gpt-4o-mini**) and add your own API key in the corresponding box:

       ![openai-ket](images/openai-api.png)